TosbackCgusBridge-Bot/CGUs-versions/Yellowpages/Privacy Policy.md

 *   AT&T Privacy Policy
 *   Introduction
-*   The Information We Collect
+*   The information we collect
-*   How We Collect Your Information
+*   How we collect your information
-*   How We Use Your Information
+*   How we use your information
-*   How We Share Your Information
+*   How we share your information
-*   Your Choices and Controls
+*   Your privacy choices and controls
 *   Security
-*   Data Storage and Retention
+*   Data storage, transfer, retention and accuracy
-*   Other Privacy Information
+*   Other privacy information
-*   Recent Updates
+*   How to contact us about this policy

 *   Global Approach
 *   Website User GDPR Privacy Notice